bgalitsky/relevance-based-on-parse-trees/README.md

  Examples of pre-built taxonomy are available in [this directory](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/test/resources/taxonomies).
 Please pay attention at taxonomies built for languages other than English.
 A [music taxonomy](https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/src/test/resources/taxonomies/musicTaxonomyRoot.csv) is an example of the seed data for taxonomy building, and [this taxonomy hashmap dump](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/src/main/java/opennlp/tools/similarity/apps/taxo_builder/taxonomy.txt) is a good example of what can be automatically constructed.
 A paper on taxonomy learning is [here](https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/master/examples/taxonomyBuilder.pdf).

 #### Search results re-ranker
-Re-ranking scores similarity between a given `List<Pair<String,Double>> pairList = new ArrayList<Pair<String,Double>>();`
+Re-ranking scores similarity between a given `orderedListOfAnswers` and  `question`

+  `List<Pair<String,Double>> pairList = new ArrayList<Pair<String,Double>>();`

   `for (String ans: orderedListOfAnswers) {`